null0llun/TSM-Face-Detector-C/README.md

 # TSM-Face-Detector

 # Implementation Info
-The TSM algorithm is implemented using the default patches described in the main documentation file (folder /documentation).
+All the versions of the TSM algorithm (except v1.3) are implemented using the default patches described in the main documentation file (folder /documentation).
 The alternative patches are not included in any of the versions.

 # Settings.xml Info